tkaczmarzyk/specification-arg-resolver/README.md

 For example `@Spec(path="gold", spec=True.class, constVal="true")` will filter for golden customers.

+A negation for this specification is also available: `False`.

 ### IsTrue ###

 Filters with `true` value of particular field defined under `path` in `Spec` annotation.
 Does not require any http-parameters to be present, i.e. represents constant part of the query.
 The same effect can be achieved with `Equal` specification and `@Spec.constVal` set to `true`. `IsTrue` is just a convenience class that can make the code more explicit.